 In pure number form, Morrison’s six goals and three assists in 17 games told the story of an impact sufficiently made.
 But during the same period Morrison’s off-field antics caught up with him once more and he was required to spend three days remanded in custody having been arrested and charged with two accounts of assault, accused by his girlfriend and her mother.

-In November of the same year Morrison was found not guilty of both charges, and eventually all charges were dropped.
+In November of the same year, Morrison was found not guilty of both charges.
 Perhaps Morrison’s reputation had preceded him and for any other players, such measures wouldn’t have been required.
 But despite his innocence, such controversial events did little to convince those back at his parent club that he was a man devoted to changing his ways and time appeared to be running out on his West Ham career.

 Unfortunately, on this occasion, not even Morrison’s ability was able to shine through to provide a much-needed silver lining to his continued insubordination.
 After just seven appearances for Cardiff, manager Russell Slade called time on his loan and sent him back to London.
 Upon his return to Upton Park there awaited Morrison no offer of a contract renewal; instead only a place for him on the transfer list.

-Upon his official unveiling at Lazio in July 2015, it seemed as though finally, having tread a rather perilous and protracted path at times, the career of Ravel Morrison was once again showing signs of mirroring that of his team-mate Paul Pogba.
+Upon his official unveiling at Lazio in July 2015, it seemed as though finally, having walked a rather perilous and protracted path at times, the career of Morrison was once again showing signs of mirroring that of Pogba.
 Still, the relative reputation and value of both players were likely as far apart as they had ever been, but at least now they were once again traversing pitches and battling for points in the same league again.

-The first comes from Morrison himself and is limited to just a single word, “January…” Posted as a pseudo-cryptic, single-word statement on Ravel Morrison’s official Twitter account in late October 2015, just three months after joining Lazio, the tweet effectively presents the player impatiently counting down the days until the nearest available transfer window opened, likely with the aim of departing Rome pronto.
+The first comes from Morrison himself and is limited to just a single word, “January …” Posted as a pseudo-cryptic, single-word statement on Ravel Morrison’s official Twitter account in October 2015, just three months after joining Lazio, the tweet effectively presents the player impatiently counting down the days until the nearest available transfer window opened, likely with the aim of departing Rome pronto.
 Why exactly?

 If at West Ham Morrison’s career was stalling, at Lazio it appeared to be in reverse.
 Despite impressing during the club’s on-field pre-season preparations, Morrison was given just 53 minutes of football to show what he could do – between the first game of the season and the ninth – and was then made to wait almost six months before being afforded just another seven minutes of Serie A action.

 The club’s influential sporting director Igli Tare even leapt to the player’s defence, saying: “Ravel Morrison is one of those classic footballers who is a bit eccentric.
 Without doubt he’s an outstanding player because he’s got some great moves.
 People like him need time, but his time will come.”
-But there are plenty who doubt Morrison’s time will still come in Italy and even if it did, would he be disciplined enough to make the most of it?
+But there were plenty who doubted Morrison’s time would ever come in Italy – and how right they were.

-January 2017 will mark 18 months since Morrison’s arrival at Lazio and the regularity of his contributions to the club have barely increased at all.
-Though followers of the famous Italian club still dream of the player emulating those fiery, untamable fan-favourites before him like Di Canio, Gascoigne, there remains little real hope of such events coming to fruition.
-Unsurprisingly, talk of an exit once again joins the winter winds in whistling through the paper stalls both at home and abroad.
+January 2017 marked 18 months since Morrison’s arrival at Lazio and the regularity of his contributions to the club barely increased at all.
+Though followers of the famous Italian club still dream of a player emulating those fiery, untamable fan-favourites before him like Di Canio and Gascoigne, they still had the work ethic and desire to succeed day in and day out.